Speaking With Your Demons

 “So should I pick us all up cans of mace?”
 Abe asked.
 “It seems more effective than dog whistles.”

 “No, it’s too concentrated.
 There are many instances of police-strength mace stopping full-sized men’s hearts.
 Given these creatures small size, it will likely kill them.
 Meg somehow intuitively knew the perfect solution.
 That’s why I trust her judgment so much.
 She doubted herself, but when push came to shove, she knew how to respond.
-Sometimes, the best arrows in our quiver are the tools we find around us when we’ve leave our quiver at home.”
+Sometimes, the best tools in our quiver are what we find when we’re out of arrows.”

 “You sure it wouldn’t hurt keeping the mace on standby—just in case something goes wrong?”